oktaytuncay/Kubernetes/kubernetes.md

       type: front-end
 ```

-Using the yaml file, to create a ReplicaSet and check its status;
+Using the YAML file, to create a ReplicaSet and check its status;

 ```bash
 % kubectl create -f replicaset-def.yml